racs2019/Data-Science-Basics-Series/README.md

    Covers both linear regression for predictive modeling and logistic regression for binary classification tasks.

 5. **Single_Layer_Perceptron.ipynb**
-   Implements a single-layer perceptron for binary classification, highlighting the fundamentals of neural networks.
+   Focuses on implementing single-layer perceptrons for binary classification, highlighting the fundamentals of neural networks.
+A simple multi-layer perceptron is also explored.

 6. **Support_Vector_Machine.ipynb**
    Explains the Support Vector Machine (SVM) algorithm for classification and regression, with examples of hyperplane optimization.